 Dr. Barker served as an adjunct professor at Seattle University Psychology department, and has lectured professionally on numerous topics, all of which have to do with realigning our lives with that which is deepest and most fulfilling.
 Generally, her audience includes those who know the experience of navigating life’s passages, and wish to develop mastery for the journey.
 As the Buddha has said: “life is impermanence,” yet nowhere are we shown how to deal best with being bombarded with the unexpected.
 Living in the gap between what was, the present, and what has not yet formed, is a source of secret anxiety and suffering.
 Learning how to address these times creatively and mindfully, brings transformation and healing.

 Keynote speeches include: Universities of Washington, Oregon, California, Maryland, Colorado, Arizona, as well as Johns Hopkins University, George Washington University, the C.G.
 Jung Institute, the New York Training Institute, and American University, as well as public and private forums such as the Institute for Noetic Sciences.
 Barker has been not only a popular keynote speaker, but has also coached more than 100,000 individuals and leaders through her private practice, international retreats, seminars, workshops, and in-service programs.
-She is the originator of the ‘Way of the Soul”, which she teaches here and abroad.
+She is the originator of the ‘Way of the Soul”, which she teaches here and abroad, and has lead retreats for the World Weary.

 Dr. Cara Barker holds academic degrees from the University of California, San Francisco, and Union, in the areas of Health Education and Speech, Nursing, (including Advanced Practice as Nurse Practitioner), Clinical Psychology, and the Expressive Arts.
 She has studied and practiced extensively in Body-Centered Psychotherapy with Ron Kurtz/Hakomi, as well as expressive arts interpretation through a Jungian frame.